TheEmidee/UECodingStandard/cpp_naming_convention.md

 ## [cpp.naming.meaning]

 Don't use meaningless or truncated names.
+Always use names which express the full intent of the variable.

     // Don't
     for ( int i = 0; i < c; ++i )
     {
     }

+Exceptions to this rule are accepted for commonly used UE4 types, only if the variable has a short scope, like in a function.
+But not for class members.

+`PlayerController` can be referenced as `pc`, `GameMode` as `gm`, `GameInstance` as `gi`

 ## [cpp.naming.booleans]